QuantumZizo/AbsoluteInsanity/README.md

 Please feel free to use this in your modpacks to forever enhance your survival or horror playing experience.

 ## Credits
-croissantnova - For literally providing the code and mod that this mod is based on, and actually helping me program it.
+croissantnova - For providing the code and mod that this mod is based on, and actually helping me program it.
 (He's the creator of Sanity: DIM)